Chapter Nine: Vehicles

 |(upper limit for

-Players choose the Move rating of their Propulsion system according to what they feel is appropriate; example Move ratings are given above.
-If players have a hard time choosing a Move rating, the following defaults can be used:
+Players choose the Move rating of their Propulsion system according to what they feel is appropriate.
+Example Move ratings are given above.

 Vehicles may sometimes move outside of their usual medium if its

 appropriate to do so.
 Common sense should be an adequate guide: automobiles

 can move at lower speed through standing water, but they cant